Plant ecology: Mutualism

 Mutualism is defined as an interaction "between two species or individuals that is beneficial to both".
 Probably the most widespread example in plants is the mutual beneficial relationship between plants and fungi, known as mycorrhizae.
-The plant is assisted with nutrient uptake, while the fungus receives carbohydrates.
+The plant is assisted with nutrient uptake (mainly phosphate), while the fungus receives carbohydrates.
 Some the earliest known fossil plants even have fossil mycorrhizae on their rhizomes.

 The flowering plants are a group that have evolved by using two major mutualisms.
 First, flowers are pollinated by insects.
 This relationship seems to have its origins in beetles feeding on primitive flowers, eating pollen and also acting (unwittingly) as pollinators.
 Second, fruits are eaten by animals, and the animals then disperse the seeds.
 Thus, the flowering plants actually have three major types of mutualism, since most higher plants also have mycorrhizae.

 Plants may also have beneficial effects upon one another, but this is less common.
 Examples might include "nurse plants" whose shade allows young cacti to establish.
 Most examples of mutualism, however, are largely beneficial to only one of the partners, and may not really be true mutualism.
 The term used for these more one-sided relationships, which are mostly beneficial to one participant, is facilitation.
 Facilitation among neighboring plants may act by reducing the negative impacts of a stressful environment.
 In general, facilitation is more likely to occur in physically stressful environments than in favorable environments, where competition may be the most important interaction among species.

 Commensalism is similar to facilitation, in that one plant is mostly exploiting another.
-A familiar example is the ephiphytes which grow on branches of tropical trees, or even mosses which grow on trees in deciduous forests.
+A familiar example is the epiphytes which grow on branches of tropical trees, or even mosses which grow on trees in deciduous forests.

 It is important to keep track of the benefits received by each species to determine the appropriate term.
 Although people are often fascinated by unusual examples, it is important to remember that in plants, the main mutualisms are mycorrhizae, pollination, and seed dispersal.